theGidy/check_snmp_sanbox5800/README.md

 Plugin to monitor several things on the SanBox 5800 (QLogic) switch.

 ## Setup

-1. First you have to enable SNMP on your device to make a snmp request possible
-2. Install the packags snmpwalk on your system
+Install the packags snmpwalk on your system and copy the script to your icinga plugin folder
-3. Have fun with the plugin

-##Info

-Default warnig level is 40 and default critical level is 50.
+## Configuration
+Enable SNMP on your devive.
+It's recommende to use at lease SNMPv2.
+You should grant the SNMPv2 user read permissions and no write permissions.

+__Note:__ With SNMPv2 there is no password encryption!

+##Default Values
+* __Warning:__ 40
+* __Ciritcal:__ 50

 ##Usage